 Sax ‘n Art is a centrally located jazz lounge.
 It attracts some amazing musicians and is reputedly the best place for jazz in Vietnam.
 It never gets overcrowded here and the cover-charge and the drinks are reasonably priced.

 At night you’ll usually find most locals enjoying life at the cafes and bars that line the city’s streets.
-However, many young Vietnamese also enjoy clubbing when they have some extra cash.
+Increasingly, however, many young Vietnamese also enjoy a unique style nightclub that can only be described as “Vietnamese.”
+For those who have have some extra cash, this has become the ultimate way to parade their new status.
 Luckily there are some cool clubs in Ho Chi Minh City that open till the wee morning hours.

 Lush nightclub is probably the most popular and well-known club in Saigon.
 They run special nights and discounts throughout the week and regularly hosts international DJ’s.